 CBD Licensing Requirements

 The District has no established hemp program as yet.
-There are no laws unique to the growing, licensing, testing or making of this plant.
-Retailers do not have to meet any licensing-related requirement for selling low-THC CBD products.
+There are no laws unique to the growing, licensing, testing, or the making of this plant.
+Retailers do not have to meet any licensing-related requirements for selling low-THC CBD products.
 Anyhow, the aforementioned act from 2019 put forward cannabis derivative labeling requirements.

 Cannabidiol Possession Limits In DC